ApproxEng/approxeng.input/src/docs/index.rst

     This documentation, and the code it documents, is the original SixAxis controller code from my PiWars_ robot, Triangula.
 It has subsequently been extensively modified, and now supports the PS4 and XBox One controllers in addition to the original support for PS3 controllers.
+As of version 1.0.2 we have support for the Rock Candy PS3 clones thanks to Keith Ellis.

 Getting the code
 ----------------